galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 title: 'Mass spectrometry: GC-MS data processing (with XCMS, RAMClustR, RIAssigner, and matchms)'
 zenodo_link: 'https://zenodo.org/record/7701862'
 questions:
-- What are the main steps of GC-MS data processing for metabolomic analysis?
+- What are the main steps of gas chromatography-mass spectrometry (GC-MS) data processing for metabolomic analysis?
 - What similarity metrics can be used to compare a pair of mass spectra and what are the differences between them?
-- Do you know any alternative tools that can be used in place of individual steps of this workflow?
+- Do you know any alternative tools that can be used in place of the individual steps of this workflow?
 objectives:
-- To learn about the key steps steps in the preprocessing and analysis of untargeted GC-MS metabolomics data.
+- To learn about the key steps in the preprocessing and analysis of untargeted GC-MS metabolomics data.
 - To explore what open-source alternative tools can be used in the analysis of GC-MS data, learn about their possible parametrisations.
 - To analyse authentic data samples and compare them with a data library of human metabolome, composed from a collection of mostly endogenous compounds.
 time_estimation: 2H